wtfty/DesktopCommanderMCP/README.md

 ### I'm having trouble installing or using the tool.
 Where can I get help?
 Join our [Discord server](https://discord.gg/kQ27sNnZr7) for community support, check the [GitHub issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues) for known problems, or review the [full FAQ](FAQ.md) for troubleshooting tips.
 You can also visit our [website FAQ section](https://desktopcommander.app#faq) for a more user-friendly experience.
 If you encounter a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new) with details about your problem.

+## Data Collection

+During installation and setup, Desktop Commander collects anonymous usage data to help improve the tool.
+This includes:
+- Operating system information
+- Node.js and NPM versions
+- Installation method and shell environment
+- Error messages (if any occur during setup)

+This data is collected using PostHog analytics and is associated with a machine-generated unique ID.
+No personal information is collected.
+This helps us understand how the tool is being used and identify common issues.

+We are currently working on adding a built-in opt-out option for this data collection in an upcoming release.
+For now, if you wish to opt out, you can block network connections to `eu.i.posthog.com` in your firewall settings.

 ## License